heybrianperry/example_js_repo/packages/json-api-client/README.md

   },
   // the optional cache will cache a request and return the cached data if the request
   // is made again with the same type same data.
+  // The cache must implement the `Cache` interface.
-  // The default cache includes an interface that must be implemented.
+  // The `createCache` method provides a default cache that satisfies this interface.
-  // Here is an example using the node-cache package.
-  // See https://www.npmjs.com/package/node-cache for details on the node-cache package.
-  cache: {
+  cache: createCache(),
-    get: async <T,>(key: string) => nodeCache.get(key) as T,
-    set: async (key: string, value: unknown) => nodeCache.set(key, value), },
   // the optional authentication object will be used to authenticate requests.
   // Currently Basic auth is supported.
   authentication: {